 Manta rays and stingrays are highly misunderstood sea creatures.
 Unfortunately, they’ve been depicted as dangerous and deadly because of their size and their “sting” names.
-While they are predatory animals, they are not as dangerous as they seem towards humans.
+While they are predatory animals, they are not as dangerous as they seem to humans.
 More often than not, manta rays and stingrays will retreat from humans rather than interact with them.
 Giant manta rays are actually gentle creatures.
 They are harmless animals and have been observed to be very playful and smart.
 Interactions between humans and manta rays can be described as pleasant and safe.

 As mentioned, Stingrays do have venomous stingers on their tails which can make them dangerous.
 Stingrays are not a species known to attack first.
 Their stings have resulted in serious injury or death among humans, however, these incidents are extremely rare and they will only sting humans out of defense.
 Typically they are very docile and their usual reaction is to flee from human contact.

 To avoid stingray injuries, it is recommended to do a “stingray shuffle” when walking the shallow areas of the beach shore.
 This consists of shuffling your feet on the sand, instead of taking big steps.
-These movements serve as a warning for stingrays, and will cause them to reveal themselves and swim away.
-Snorkelers and divers are have a general practice of lightly wafting the sandy area with their fins first before trying to kneel or stand in the water.
+These movements serve as a warning for stingrays and will cause them to reveal themselves and swim away.
+Snorkelers and divers have a general practice of lightly wafting the sandy area with their fins first before trying to kneel or stand in the water.